brndnmtthws/brndn-io/content/posts/laziness-is-a-virtue/index.md

 rushing around the kitchen, but the one who plans their movements, conserves energy, and produces excellent food with seemingly minimal effort.

-So perhaps the next time you find a shortcut or an efficient way to complete a task, don't think of it as being lazy—think of it as honoring an evolutionary imperative to conserve your precious energy for the things that truly matter.
+So the next time you find a shortcut or an easier way to get something done, don't beat yourself up about it.
+You're probably just saving your energy for something better.

 [^1]: <https://en.wikipedia.org/wiki/Brain#Metabolism>
 [^2]: <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC124895/>